mattermost/docs/source/administration/mobile-changelog.md

  - Fixed an issue where in-app notification banner locked user interaction until the notification banner was dismissed.
  - Fixed an issue where users were unable to add more than 40 emoji reactions on a post.
  - Fixed an issue where unexpected emoji picker sometimes appeared in search results.
- - Fixed an issue where "(you)" did not appear after the current username when using `@yourself` autocomplete in a channel.
+ - Fixed an issue where "(you)" did not appear after the current username when using ``@yourself`` autocomplete in a channel.

 #### Android specific
- - Fixed an issue where frequent logouts from the app were experienced on the latest Android OS.
+ -

 #### iOS specific
  - Fixed an issue where users were unable to scroll horizontally to view multiple file attachments.

+### Known Issues
+ - Frequent logouts from the app have been experienced on the latest Android OS.
+Some ways to recover include logging out from the app and then uninstalling and installing the app, as well as restarting the device.
+ - The app has been reported to perform slowly on Android devices that run at 120fps instead of the normal 60fps.
+ - The last message in a channel is sometimes rendered behind the message box on iPad devices.

 ## 1.39.0 Release
 - Release Date: January 16, 2021